Leantime/docker-leantime/README.md

 -e LEAN_DB_USER=admin \
 -e LEAN_DB_PASSWORD=321.qwerty \
 -e LEAN_DB_DATABASE=leantime \
+-v /path/to/host/mount:/var/www/html/config \
 --name leantime leantime/leantime:latest
 ```
-You can set any of the config variables in `config/configuration.php` when running the docker command.
+You can set any of the config variables in `/path/to/host/mount/config/configuration.php` when running the docker command.

 Once started you can go to `<yourdomain.com>/install` and run the installation script.